till2/till2.github.io/_posts/2022-09-27-intro-to-mapf.md

 This takes the MAPF problem to a __state-based__ problem, where the state encodes information like position, orientation and velocity.
 AN edge between two state configurations can be seen as planning movement (or kinematic motion).
 If kinematic constraints are added to the MAPF problem, the graph becomes __directed__.

-Other noteworthy extensions of MAPF include
+A (not comprehensive) list of other extensions of MAPF includes

 - MAPF with Large agents
 - MAPF with Kinematic constraints